 The Air Pollution Control Program acts as an information and referral resource regarding indoor air quality problems.
 Indoor air quality complaints in public buildings are investigated to a limited degree.
-Owners are often referred to resources for more complex investigations or solutions.
-Individuals complaining about residential indoor air quality problems are referred to resources for additional information.
+Owners are often referred to other resources for more complex investigations or solutions.
+Individuals complaining about residential indoor air quality problems are also referred to other resources for additional information.
 The Air Pollution Control Program has no regulations or enforcement policies regarding indoor air quality at this time.
 Complainants may be referred to other agencies, like the Occupational Health and Safety Administration, if appropriate.
-During 1997, there were 51 indoor air complaints investigated and 50 responses made to inquiries.
+During 1998, there were 60 indoor air complaints investigated.